-Abnormal liver tests associated with increased death rates in people over 75August 2nd, 2011 in Diseases, Conditions, Syndromes
+Abnormal liver tests associated with increased death rates in people over 75August 2, 2011 in Medicine & Health / Diseases, Conditions, Syndromes

 One in six people over 75 are likely to have at least one abnormal liver test and those that have two or more are twice as likely to die from cancer and 17 times more likely to die from liver disease, according to research in the August issue of Alimentary Pharmacology and Therapeutics.